 “We didn’t know that ‘dos equis’ means ‘two Xs’ in Mexican,” claimed Todd Rufus, one of the State of Jefferson’s organizers.
 “How can it dilute their beer when it comes in a bottle?
 You can’t tamper with something that comes in a bottle.”

 Lawyers representing the state of Jefferson have not yet responded.

 (DISCLAIMER: Despite the initials in his name, Xander X. Xanthangum is neither associated with nor endorses the state of Jefferson XX movement.
 He does, however, drink Dos Equis beer as long as someone else is buying.
-He was also in the running for the Dos Equis “Most Interesting Man in the World” ad campaign, but lost to a guy who was actually interesting.)
+He was also running for the Dos Equis “Most Interesting Man in the World” ad campaign but lost to an actually interesting guy.)